Landholder frequently asked questions

 Mining licence boundaries are often irregular in shape and therefore must be readily identified.
 Within four weeks of a mining licence being granted, the licensee must mark out the land with corner posts, identification plates and trenches.

 This must be done in accordance with the coordinates of the licence boundaries as per the granted licence document and instruments.
-If the licensed area is more than five hectares, boundaries must also be surveyed.
+If the licenced area is more than five hectares, boundaries must also be surveyed.

 If landholder consent to enter the land has been sought but not obtained, access may be granted by authority from the Minister for Resources.
 Entry in this case is only for the purpose of marking out and having the area surveyed.